eadf/toxicblend.rs/README.md

 ### Voronoi
-Runs the Voronoi sweepline algorithm on 2D points and lines (geometry must on a plane crossing origin).
+Runs the Voronoi sweepline algorithm on 2D points and lines (geometry must be on a plane crossing origin).
 ![from](img/voronoi.png)

 ### Metavolume (object operation)